 - Poses a direct or immediate threat to the security and safety of the facility

-- Is intended to be received by another inmate in the facility
+- Is intended to be received by another AIC in the facility

 - Contains contraband